joanrieu/parac/README.md

 - Uses SSE for floating point arithmetic.
 - Follows CDECL (ie the output is compatible with GCC-compiled C code).
 - Support library includes `printint` and `printfloat` functions.
+- Nice error messages with errors underlined in the source

 ## How it works
 - Uses ANTLR4.